 MA and AuD students receiving fellowships (University Fellowships, Graduate Enrichment Fellowships) usually receive the stipend and tuition for no more than four quarters of full-time (i.e., 12 credit hrs) of enrollment.
 Students previously funded through these university fellowships will be considered for funding through the department for subsequent years, however, continued funding is not guaranteed.
 Funds allocated by the Department may be granted for a variable number of quarters subject to availability and demand.
 Students wishing to apply for Departmental financial support should complete the form Statement of Student's Need for Financial Assistance (Volume I Appendices) and file it in the Department office.
-All students receiving Fellowships or Traineeships (from whatever source) must enroll for at least 12 credit hours per quarter while receiving support, but enrollment for at least 15 hours per quarter is preferred.
-Students receiving Graduate Associateships must enroll for at least 9 graded, graduate hours per quarter, but again, enrollment for 15 hours per quarter is preferred.
+All students receiving Fellowships or Traineeships (from whatever source) must enroll for at least 12 credit hours per quarter while receiving support, but enrollment for at least 9 graded, graduate hours per quarter, but again, enrollment for 15 hours per quarter is preferred.